boostorg/beast/README.md

 ## Introduction

-Beast is a cross-platform, header-only C++11 library for low-level HTTP/1 and WebSocket protocol programming using the consistent asynchronous networking model of Boost.Asio.
+Beast is a C++ header-only library serving as a foundation for writing interoperable networking libraries by providing **low-level HTTP/1, WebSocket, and networking protocol** vocabulary types and algorithms using the consistent asynchronous model of Boost.Asio.
-Beast is not an HTTP client or HTTP server, but it can be used to build those things.
-It is intended to be a foundation for writing other interoperable libraries by providing HTTP vocabulary types and algorithms.
-The provided examples show how clients and servers might be built.

 This library is designed for:

-* **Symmetry:** Interfaces are role-agnostic; build clients, servers, or both.
+* **Symmetry:** Algorithms are role-agnostic; build clients, servers, or both.

 * **Ease of Use:** Boost.Asio users will immediately understand Beast.